- PART 1

 That long of a fasting window to me – is borderline impractical and imposes far more metabolic stresses than it already is.
 Once again, I am me.
 You are you.
 I am not obese.
 As a disclaimer – this is not a blanket gospel for all physiologies.

 Daily pragmatic caloric needs – still remains a physiological necessity.
 A multivitamin may help a prolonged extended fast for any micronutrients gap.
 But eating whole foods themselves, I’d wager – are more fulfilling from a primal instinct perspective.
-However this necessitates a well-coordinated scheduling; which may prove a struggle in one’s inflexible daily motions.
+However this necessitates a well-coordinated scheduling.
+And you guessed it – more-cost-per consumption event.

-People do not also factor in – the sleeping window – which that not only counts towards the number of calculated hours next to the (awakened) fasting window.
+People do not also factor in – the sleeping window.
+Which that not only counts towards the number of calculated hours next to the (awakened) fasting window.
 But also plays a role in both digestive readiness and comfort.
-I plainly admit I’d love eating my food at night close to sleeping window.
-But what if it gets too close / late?
+I plainly admit I’d love eating foods close to sleeping window.
+But too close?
 Caloric deficits once again are inevitable.
-Both my digestive capacity and readiness would blunt and thereby a loss to effectively partition any incoming calories.
+Both my digestive capacity and readiness would blunt.
+Hence a risk to ineffective partitioning of calories.

 Sadly, I hereby conclude – fasting beyond 20 hours threshold – is likely too detrimental for my overall sustenance.

 OMAD / One Meal A Day seemingly appeals to many people, especially if they hold long and actively demanding occupations.
-But I’d wager that simultaneously compressing so much competing characteristics of food – acidity, alkalinity, fibres, sweet vs salty vs “umami” Food Combining would very likely be an impending issue.
+But I’d wager that simultaneously compressing so much characteristics (acidity to sweet) could prove troublesome.
+Food Combining theory hence appears somewhat warranted.

 People immediately assume I resort to all this by “choice”.

-A major problem this way of life imposes, five years strong since 2014 – is withstanding every outside dismissals and frowns of me as simply just that – a resentful, non-significant footnote to society.
-Under their lexicon – they assume I still have “choices”.
+A major problem this way of life imposes, five years strong since 2014 – is withstanding every outside frowns and assumptions.
+I am constantly at risk of being seen as a resentful, non-significant footnote to society.
+Under pedestrian’s lexicon – they assume I still have “choices”.
 Worse, they resort to politics of “-isms” / gender inequalit”-isms” to weaponise their arguments.
-I beg them to reconsider; over the unreconciled death & suicide statistics on men.
+I beg them to reconsider; over the unreconciled death & suicide statistics on men alone.

 There is no room for “politics” in the realm of nutritional “fasting”.
 I’ve said this before, I will stress it again.
 In the context for life’s preservation – Fasting is not a “choice”.

 Why?
 Because it is NOT a hedonic or metabolically a beneficiary “privilege”.
 Hence, it is NOT a “choice”.
-It is easy to fall prey to subscribe that Autophagy is a readily state of rejuvenation from catabolism; but such a state exist without its concerns.
+It is easy to fall prey to subscribe that Autophagy is a readily state of rejuvenation from catabolism.
+But such a state is not without its concerns.
 “Choices” assumes there is always a longing for a politicised, sentimentalised – “lesser-evil” option.
 Except sadly there is little, if at all – “lesser-evil” ways at sentimentalising “choices” in Nature.
 Period.

 Until such time arrives, I shall leave you quietly at absorbing your own pitiful remorse.